fjarri/orolo/README.rst

 Orolo, yet another clock menulet
 ================================

-Idea: does not show you anything until there is something in your iCal nearby.
+The menulet does not show anything until there is something in your iCal nearby (either a start or the end of the event).
-Then it shows the event and slowly changes color to red.
+Then it shows the event title and slowly changes its color from black to user defined (fade-in), and after the event has passed, back to black (fade-out).
+In addition, by hotkey you can briefly look at current time, look how long it is untill the closest event in the future (not further than a day), and switch to a real-time mode, when the menulet is indistinguishable from system clock.

 Release history
 ---------------